 Maybe it’s because I went too long without the beach.
 Lately, though I’ve been feeling that pull.
 Because for years now, this sailing dream has not left.
 I tried my best to keep it buried.
 I’ve ignored it.
 Shoved it aside, until I’d drive over a bridge, and see those sailboats in the water.

-Finally the pull grew stronger than the fear.
+Finally, the pull grew stronger than the fear.
 Pretty soon, it was clear.
 These knocking knees?
-They were pointing me in the exact direction I need to go.
+They were pointing me in the exact direction I needed to go.

 Never did I think my dream would change and grow into what it has.
 At times I start to get a little glimpse of the how this wild puzzle is coming together and I am convinced there is no possible way I could be used like that.

 And that’s when it hits me, I’m struggling against becoming something God already knows me to be.

 That’s the very reason He’s calling me.

 It’s requiring a faith, that is honestly hard at times.
 I’ve seen Him move in incredible ways in the last few years.
 I know He can restore the years the locusts have eaten.
 I know He still parts the sea for His people.
 I know He still speaks and I know He can change situations in unimaginable ways.
 But this…oh, this!
 That sailboat is calling, but part of me is wondering just how far over it I will lean as it glides through the ocean.
 Will I fall in?